Trent Jewett

-Philip Trent Jewett (born March 3, 1964 in Dallas, Texas) is an American baseball coach and former minor league baseball player.
+Philip Trent Jewett (born March 3, 1964) is an American baseball coach and former minor league baseball player.
 He recently served as the bench coach for the Seattle Mariners from 2014 to 2015.
 He spent 2013 as the third-base coach of the Washington Nationals.
 Jewett joined the Nationals' coaching staff at the beginning of 2011 as a Major League coach, and later spent part of 2011 and all of 2012 as the Nationals' first-base coach.

 Playing career

 Jewett graduated from R.L.
 Turner High School, Carrollton, Texas, in 1982, and went on to the University of North Texas where he majored in business and played on the baseball team as catcher.
 He earned a Bachelor of Business Administration in 1988.

 Jewett spent four seasons in the Pirates farm system as a catcher.
 For his career he had a .172 batting average with two HR and 26 RBI in 113 career games.